Data Model

 Import and Export

-The data model supports importing entities from 15 external file formats and exporting to 24 schema and DDL formats.
+The data model supports importing entities from a wide range of external file formats and exporting to numerous schema and DDL formats.

 Getting Started